top of page

 dorsal_male

 Above is the dorsal, or top view, of an adult male monarch butterfly.
 Note the two scent scales or alar glands on each hindwing.
 They are harder to detect when the wings are closed, but very obvious when they are open.
-Also note the thinner veins of the male compared to the female.
+Also note the veins have few scales making them appear thinner compared to the female.
 The scent scales, or lack thereof, are important in correctly identifying monarchs, as well as the sex of a monarch, when participating in community science projects.

 Dorsal View - Female Monarch